-Our specialists look at a whole range of financing options no matter how complex.
-From vanilla trade or export finance facilities right through to financing cross-border commodity trade flows, our experienced team are here to help you grow.
+Our team of experts are agnostic of finance product types and will look at numerous financing options to help find the best solutions to help you grow your trade flows.
+From vanilla trade finance facilities or export finance products right through to complex cross-border commodity trade, our 24/7 team are here to help you grow.

-We know you’re busy managing the day to day, so we work around the clock and on your behalf to arrange financing as quickly as possible.
-We’re your partners in trade and work with the most sophisticated lenders on the market.
+We’re often regarded as a CFO or FD, as opposed to an originator or broker of trade finance.
+We know you’re busy running the business, and our dedicated account managers work around the clock to help place you with financing structures as quickly as possible.
+We’re your partners in trade and work with the majority of funders in most jurisdictions around the world.

 We’re 100% independent & impartial: working only for our businesses

-Trade Finance Global are not tied to any lenders, have the flexibility of working with you to get the right product, no matter how complex.
-Often the financing solution that is required can be complex, and our job is to help you find the most appropriate trade finance solution for your business.
+Trade Finance Global have no ties with any one lender, so can be flexible at offering the product that’s right for you, not an off the shelf product that inhibits growth or limits opportunities for your business, no matter how complex.
+Often the financing solution that is required can be complex, and our job is to help you find the most appropriate trade finance solutions for your business.

 Get in touch with our trade finance experts, even if you already have an existing facility with another bank